 Remember to watch your stuff on the chicken bus!

-8. Visit The Quetzaltenango Cathedral in Parque Central (Central Park)
+8. Visit The Quetzaltenango Cathedral in Parque Centro (Central Park)

 In every city in Guatemala, there is always a famous church as the most iconic landmark.
-In Xela, it is the Quetzaltenango Cathedral in Parque Central (Central Park).
+In Xela, it is the Quetzaltenango Cathedral in Parque Centro (Central Park).

 Located in touristy-friendly Zone 1 of Xela, this church is very easy to get to if you are staying in one of the few hostels in the area.

 Called Catedral del Espiritu Santo de Quetzaltenango, this Catholic church was built by the Spanish conquistadors in the 16th century.

 The church is by far the most impressive building in Quetzaltenango.
 You can see its well-preserved facade stand proudly in Central Park.